ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 "incident-diagnose": This RPC operation performs network incident diagnosis and root cause locating.
-If a malicious or buggy client performs an unexpectedly large number of this operation, the result might be an excessive use of system resources on the server side as well as network resources.
+If a malicious or buggy client performs an unexpectedly large number of this operation, the result might be an excessive use of system resources  {{?I-D.ietf-nmop-terminology}} on the server side as well as network resources.
 Servers MUST ensure they have sufficient resources to fulfill this request; otherwise, they MUST reject the request.

 "incident-resolve": This RPC operation is used to resolve the network incident.
 If a malicious or buggy client performs an unexpectedly large